 With aging bodies comes the inevitable wear and tear of joints, weakening of connective tissues such as ligaments and other musculature changes as well as the range of physical conditions that spring up in later life.
 These are all important aspects to consider when teaching an older group of students.

-Even for a very experienced teacher, a class that provides safe sequencing for a large group of students with an array of physical & medical issues can be challenging.
+Even for a very experienced yoga instructor, a class that provides safe sequencing for a large group of students with an array of physical & medical issues can be challenging.

-This is not to say that a recently qualified teacher does not have the ability to teach a class well, but older students need to be mindful and responsible for their own self care too.
+This is not to say that a recently qualified teacher does not have the ability to teach a class well.
+It’s just that older students need to be mindful and responsible for their own self care too.

 Listen to your own body and be selective about the classes you attend particularly when starting out.
 Yoga is all about losing the ego so don’t let your own ego dictate that you attend that fast moving, level 2 class.
 Take time to build up your practice with a well informed, experienced teacher making gradual progress to the faster, stronger classes if that appeals.